RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-video-parameters.md

 ## Frame rate

-It is acquisition rate of the video in frame per second (fps).
+It is acquisition rate of the video in frames per second (fps).

 It is usually noted *f*.
 It is linked to the acquisition time *t*<sub>exp</sub> by the relation: